barsnadcat/hslab/README.md

 And fitness will be total temopo.

 Result 7, 11, 11, 0, 0, 0, 1, 0, clearly my evaluation function is not what I search for.
 Maybe I should limit to 1 card per turn again.
+Result = 08866200